karangupta982/InsureFlow/README.md

 InsureFlow is designed to predict vehicle insurance eligibility based on multiple input features using machine learning models.
 The project follows an MLOps pipeline, covering data ingestion, data validation, data transformation, model training, model evaluation, model pusher, and deployment.
 The front end allows users to submit their details and view predictions in real-time, while the backend handles data processing and model inference.

 This project demonstrates advanced backend complexity through its modular architecture, incorporating data pipelines, machine learning model management, and scalable API endpoints.
-The backend leverages Python for ML operations and Node.js for web services, ensuring high performance and reliability in a production environment.
+The backend leverages Python for ML operations, ensuring high performance and reliability in a production environment.

 ---